jacksheehy15/milestone-project-1/README.md

 YouTube : YouTube had alot of tutorials to offer to help me with my project and bootstrap.
 I'd like to give credit to Anna Ghilespy for her Bootstrap 4 grid system tutorial video.

 Slack : I'd like to thank the fellow students on the Slack channel especially Bim Williams and Bartek Makowski.
 Bim helped me wrap my head around bootstrap and Bartek helped me understand Wireframing a bit more.

+Reddit : Reddithelped alot for some questions I couldnt't find the answer to.

 Content
 All content was written by the developer.